Mountains & Glaciers of Southcentral Alaska Photo Tour

 We depart Anchorage after breakfast and photograph along the scenic Seward Highway to Seward, a scenic port city in Southcentral Alaska, where we will spend the next several days.
 Seward is the gateway town to Kenai Fjords National Park, home of many glaciers which flow from the Harding Icefield into coastal fjords.
 After checking into our quiet, family-owned, rustic Alaskan inn, we will explore the local surroundings for sunset photography after an early dinner in town.

-DAY 3: ALL DAY PRIVATE BOAT CHARTER IN KENAI FJORDS NATIONAL PARK
+DAY 3: EXIT GLACIER & HARDING ICEFIELD – KENAI FJORDS NATIONAL PARK

 DAY 4: BEAR GLACIER LAKE WILDERNESS CAMP

-After checking out of our accommodations, we will photograph morning light on Exit Glacier with a possible hike up towards Harding Icefield.
+After checking out of our accommodations, we will photograph morning light in the area.
 Later in the day, we fly to our wilderness camp located at Bear Glacier Lake via helicopter.
 From camp, landscape photo opportunities abound.
 We will travel the lake using sea kayaks provided by the outfitter to photograph icebergs and big mountain landscapes.
 Since we are overnighting here, we hope take capture the legendary Alaska sunset and sunrise on the landscape.

 The wilderness camp comes complete with Weatherport tents with wood floors, cots, inflatable camp mattresses, sleeping bags (3 beds per room), and are heated for warmth.
 Please note: There is no option for single occupancy.
 Dinner and breakfast will be provided.